S-36

 Plain Language

-Covered entities may not operate, install, or commission the installation of any equipment incorporating biometric recognition technology in any place open to and accepting the general public — whether licensed or unlicensed.
-This is a categorical ban on public-facing biometric recognition, covering retail stores, restaurants, entertainment venues, transportation hubs, and any other publicly accessible space.
-The legislature has declared that any violation of this section is per se an unfair or deceptive act under chapter 93A, meaning the attorney general can pursue enforcement under 93A § 4 and private parties may be able to pursue claims under 93A §§ 9 and 11 without needing to independently prove unfairness or deception.
+Covered entities may not operate, install, or commission the installation of biometric recognition technology in any place that is open to and solicits the patronage of the general public — whether the place is licensed or unlicensed.
+This is a sweeping prohibition on public-facing biometric surveillance covering retail stores, restaurants, entertainment venues, transit hubs, and any other publicly accessible space.
+Unlike many jurisdictions that restrict only real-time facial recognition, this provision covers all biometric recognition technology (fingerprints, voiceprints, gait analysis, etc.) and applies to both private and public-facing commercial locations.

 Statutory Text